Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 Whew, that was a lot of information.
 To recap, implementing your own state transition function is as simple as plugging
 a Runtime, a Transaction Verifier, and some Transaction Hooks into the pre-built app template.
 Once you've done that, you can integrate with any DA layer and ZKVM to create a Sovereign Rollup.

-Everything else in this tutorial is about making it easy to _run_ your Sovereign Rollup.
-To be as compatible as possible, state transitions usually want to implement the StateTransitionRunner and RpcRunner traits.
-For more detail about integrating your STF into a full-node, check out the [`demo-rollup` example](../demo-rollup/).